The original SV021 Robin from 2021 still holds up well

 Sound Impressions

-All impressions were formed using the JDS Labs Element IV and Topping DX5 II.
-I listened both stock and with EQ applied, and both are worth commenting on.
+All impressions were formed using the JDS Labs Element IV, the Topping DX5 II and evenually using the new Truthear KeyX (when I was playing around with the midrange EQ tweaks).
+I listened to both stock and with EQ applied, and both are worth commenting on.

 Bass

 The bass is one of the SV021’s clear strengths.
 There is real weight here — sub-bass extension that gives electronic music and well-produced recordings a satisfying sense of body without turning soft or losing definition.
 On “Angel” by Massive Attack, the deep synth layers carry genuine texture and hold their composure without collapsing into undifferentiated rumble.
-The mid-bass is warm and present without blooming badly into the lower midrange — a point of real improvement over the original 2021 SV021.
+The mid-bass is warm and present without blooming badly into the lower midrange, which is one of the things I like most about this headphone.
 This is a confident, enjoyable low end that does not require EQ intervention.

 Midrange